Viral meningitis: Epidemiology

-From 1988 to 1999, about 36,000 cases occurred each year.
+From 1988 to 1999, about 36,000 cases occurred each year in the United States.
 As recently as 2017, the incidence in the U.S. alone increased to 75,000 cases per year for enteroviral meningitis.
 With the advent and implementation of vaccinations for organisms such as Streptococcus pneumoniae, Haemophilus influenza type B, and Neisseria meningitis, rates of bacterial meningitis have been in decline, making viral meningitis more common.
 Countries without high rates of immunization still carry higher rates of bacterial disease.
 While the disease can occur in both children and adults, it is more common in children.
 Rates of infection tend to reach a peak in the summer and fall.
 During an outbreak in Romania and in Spain viral meningitis was more common among adults.
 While, people aged younger than 15 made up 33.8% of cases.
 In contrast in Finland in 1966 and in Cyprus in 1996, Gaza 1997, China 1998 and Taiwan 1998, the incidence of viral meningitis was higher among children.